peteroupc/peteroupc.github.io/randomfunc.md

 - Distribution is **discrete, with known PMF** (and the distribution takes on integers): Sequential search (Devroye 1986, p.
 85\)[^19]\: `i = 0; p = PMF(i); while u01 > p; u01 = u01 - p; i = i + 1; p = PMF(i); end; return p`, but this is not always fast.
 (This works only if `PMF`'s values sum to 1, which is why a PMF and not a PDF-like function is allowed here.)

-In addition, the following methods approximate the quantile if the application can trade accuracy for speed:
+In addition, the following methods approximate the quantile:

 - Distribution is **discrete, with known PDF-like function** (and the distribution takes on integers): If the interval \[a, b\] covers all or almost all the distribution, then the application can store the PDF-like function's values in that interval in a list and call `WChoose`: `wsum = 0; for i in a..b: wsum=wsum+PDF(i); for i in a..b: AddItem(weights, PDF(i)); return a + WChoose(weights, u01 * wsum)`.
 However, finding the quantile based on the **CDF** instead of a PDF-like function can introduce more error (Walter 2019\)[^79].
 See also `integers_from_u01` in the [**Python sample code**](https://peteroupc.github.io/randomgen.zip).
 - Distribution is **absolutely continuous, with known PDF-like function**: `ICDFFromContPDF(u01, mini, maxi, step)`, below, finds an approximate quantile based on a piecewise linear approximation of the PDF-like function in [`mini`, `maxi`], with pieces up to `step` wide.
 (Devroye and Gravel 2020\)[^11].
 See also `DensityInversionSampler`, `numbers_from_u01`, and `numbers_from_dist_inversion` (Derflinger et al. 2010\)[^80], (Devroye and Gravel 2020\)[^11] in the Python sample code [^81].